dfsp-spirit/freesurferformats/README.md

 * FreeSurfer color lookup table (LUT) file format: Contains a color lookup table in ASCII format.
 This LUT assigns names and  RGBA color values to a set of labels.
 LUT data can also be extracted from an annotation, and a set of labels and a LUT can be merged into an annotation.
 An example file would be `FREESURFER_HOME/FreeSurferColorLUT.txt`.
 This format can be read and written.

-* FreeSurfer weight format file: Contains one value per vertex, but not for all vertices of a surface, but for a (sub)set of vertices defined by their index.
+* FreeSurfer weight file format: Contains one value per vertex, but not for all vertices of a surface, but for a (sub)set of vertices defined by their index.
 The format is known as *weight* format, *paint* format, or simply *w* format.
 This format can be read and written.

 ## Installation